-All I can say about these healthy chocolate chip muffins is double-double the recipe.
-These easy mini chocolate chip muffins are light, fluffy, flavourful and loaded with mini chocolate chips.
+All I can say about these healthy chocolate chip muffins is to double the recipe.
+They are light, fluffy, flavorful and loaded with mini chocolate chips.

-- Egg: You can sub egg with chia seed egg or learn how to make a flax egg or 1/4 cup applesauce or mashed banana.
+- Egg: You can sub egg with chia seed egg, flax egg or 1/4 cup applesauce or mashed banana.

 - Milk: Any milk works.
 I used dairy-free unsweetened almond milk.

-- Chocolate chips: I prefer mini chocolate chip muffins because you get more in every bite and they look super cute.
-But regular or dark chocolate chips, like I use in healthy skillet cookie work, too. 🙂
+- Chocolate chips: I prefer mini chocolate chips because you get more in every bite and they look super cute.
+But semi sweet or dark chocolate chips work too.

-- Combine wet ingredients by whisking the egg first and then adding yogurt, oil, maple syrup, milk, vanilla, baking powder + soda.
+- Whisk wet ingredients: In a large bowl, whisk the egg.
+Then add the yogurt, oil, maple syrup, milk, vanilla, baking powder and baking soda.

-- Add chocolate chips and give a few more gentle stirs.
-Then divide batter between 12 openings of a regular size muffin tin.
+- Finish the batter: Add flour and gently stir until well incorporated.
+Muffin batter will be thick.
+Add chocolate chips and give a few more gentle stirs.
+Then divide batter between 12 muffin cups of a regular size muffin tin.
+Sprinkle extra chocolate chips, if you want.

-- Bake in 425 degrees F preheated oven for 7 minutes.
-A higher baking temperature in the beginning will take care of high muffin tops.
+- Bake at 425 F for 7 minutes: A higher baking temperature in the beginning will take care of high muffin tops.

-- Cinnamon: Just a pinch can add a subtle warmth.
+- Cinnamon: Just a pinch of cinnamon can add a subtle warmth.

 - Nutmeg: Not a fan of cinnamon, use a pinch of nutmeg for a nutty warm taste.